ops4j/org.ops4j.pax.shiro/README.md

 Releases go to Maven Central.

-Pax Carrot is currently incubating.
+Pax Shiro is currently incubating.
 There is no release yet.

 ## Issue Tracking